Angkor

 The ruins of Angkor are located amid forests and farmland north of the Great Lake (Tonlé Sap) and south of the Kulen Hills, near modern-day Siem Reap city (13°24′N, 103°51′E), in Siem Reap Province.
-The temples of the Angkor area number over one thousand, ranging in scale from nondescript piles of brick rubble scattered through rice fields to the Angkor Wat, said to be the world's largest single religious monument.
-Many of the temples at Angkor have been restored, and together, they comprise the most significant site of Khmer architecture.
-Visitors approach two million annually, and the entire expanse, including Angkor Wat and Angkor Thom is collectively protected as a UNESCO World Heritage Site.
-The popularity of the site among tourists presents multiple challenges to the preservation of the ruins.
+The temples in the Angkor area sum to over one thousand, including Angkor Wat, is a large religious monument.
+Many of the temples at Angkor held a variety of religious beliefs, including Shaivite, Buddhist, and Vaishnavite, and many others.
+Together, they comprise the most significant site of Khmer architecture.
+Visitors approach two million annually.
+Angkor was declared a UNESCO World Heritage Site in 1992.
+This increases their ability to conserve the site for future generations.
+They are running into problems in trying to preserve the site.

-In 2007, an international team of researchers using satellite photographs and other modern techniques concluded that Angkor had been the largest pre-industrial city in the world by surface area, with an elaborate infrastructure system connecting an urban sprawl of at least 1000 km2 to the well-known temples at its core.
-Angkor is considered to be a "hydraulic city" because it had a complicated water management network, which was used for systematically stabilizing, storing, and dispersing water throughout the area.
+In 2007, an international team of researchers using satellite photographs and other modern techniques concluded that Angkor had been the largest pre-industrial city in the world by surface area, with an elaborate infrastructure system connecting an urban sprawl of at least 1000 km2.
+Archaeologists created an archaeological map that revealed the true size and uncovered a sophisticated water management system.
+Angkor was considered to be a "hydraulic city" because it had a complicated water management network, which was used for systematically stabilizing, storing, and dispersing water throughout the area.
 This network is believed to have been used for irrigation in order to offset the unpredictable monsoon season and to also support the increasing population.
-Although the size of its population remains a topic of research and debate, newly identified agricultural systems in the Angkor area may have supported between 750,000 and one million people.
+Although the size of its population remains a topic of research and debate, newly identified agricultural systems in the Angkor area may have supported between 750,000 and 1,000,000 people.